WFOX-TV: Cox Media Group ownership

 Cox Media Group was acquired in 2019 by Apollo Global Management.
 In 2023, Action News edged out First Coast News at 11 p.m. in total households but not in viewers 25–54, with both newscasts behind WJXT, which has remained Jacksonville's news leader as an independent station.

+On November 19, 2025, Cox filed to acquire WJAX from Hoffman Communications, creating a legal duopoly with WFOX.
+The sale was completed on April 7, 2026.